 Alex G. Muñoz

-Alex Muñoz is the McCluskey Fellow in Conservation at Yale School of the Environment.
-For the past eight years, he was director for Latin America for National Geographic's Pristine Seas program, which is dedicated to exploring, studying and protecting the world's last wild places in the ocean.
+For the past eight years, he was the Latin America director for National Geographic's Pristine Seas program, which is dedicated to exploring, studying, and protecting the world's last wild places in the ocean.
+Prior to that, Alex was Executive Director of Oceana in Chile for eight years.

 In collaboration with national governments, local communities and conservation groups, he led the designation the largest marine reserves in Latin America, covering 1.3 million square kilometers of ocean, which are now completely protected from fishing and mining activities.